Rates Frequently Asked Questions

 - footpath sweeping

-- street and drain litter collections (including all streets used by the community)
+- street and drain litter collections (across the municipality)

 The charge is therefore a recovery of all waste costs, not just bin collection and street cleaning immediately adjacent to your property.